Decompiling for Constant-Time Analysis: Introduction

-The Binary Analysis approach performs CT analysis directly on the binary-level, using e.g.\ \binsec{}~\cite{DanielBR20}.
+The Binary Analysis approach performs CT analysis on the binary-level, using e.g., \textsc{BinSec}{}~\cite{DanielBR20}.
 However, many approaches to CT analysis depend on general-purpose analyses, e.g., alias analysis, that are easier to perform at IR level.
-A further specificity of CT analysis is that it may involve complex reasoning that goes beyond automated methods, e.g., to justify declassifying some information, or to reason about leakage in refined models.
+Furthermore, CT analysis may involve complex reasoning that goes beyond automated methods, e.g., to justify declassifying some information, or to reason about leakage in refined models.
 For such cases, binary-level analysis is not an option.\footnote{Admittedly, our paper focuses on the baseline CT policy and does not deal with declassification nor leakage in refined models, and leaves these extensions for future work.}